Michael D. Reinbold

 In June of 2004 he took a position at the Reinbold-Novak Funeral Home.
 He is married to Andrea (Hand).
 Together they live in Plymouth with their daughter Angela.
 Bob is a member of the United Church of Christ in Plymouth.
 Bob’s hobbies include golfing, fishing, auto racing, mountain biking and photography.

 Doug, the son of Mike and Heidi Reinbold, was raised in De Pere, WI.
 In 2007 he graduated from De Pere High School.
 Doug went on to graduate from the University of Minnesota in 2011 with a Bachelor of Science degree in Mortuary Science after spending two years at UW-Milwaukee studying Business Administration.
 While studying Mortuary Science, he worked at Gearty-Delmore Funeral Chapels in the Minneapolis area and continued to serve there as a Minnesota and Wisconsin licensed funeral director until 2015.
 In July 2015, Doug and his wife, Kristin, moved to Sheboygan where Doug joined Reinbold-Novak Funeral Home.
-Doug, Kristin and their children, Gemma and Henri, attend Word of Grace Community Church in Sheboygan Falls and reside in Sheboygan.
+Doug, Kristin and their children Gemma, Henri and Cora, are members of Word of Grace Community Church in Sheboygan Falls and reside in Sheboygan.
 In addition to spending time with his family and friends, Doug enjoys traveling, fishing, golfing, auto racing and cheering on the Packers.

 A native of Manitowoc, Wayne is a 1964 graduate of Manitowoc Lincoln High School.
 In 1968, he was honorably discharged from the United States Army following a term of duty in Vietnam.
 He received an Associate’s Degree in Mortuary Science from Milwaukee Area Technical College in 1977.
 Wayne began his career in Sheboygan at the former Ramm-Ziegler Funeral Home in 1977 and following his duties as apprentice, earned his Wisconsin State License in 1978.